 The use of lossy compression means that data is lost in the encoding process, which means resolution is sacrificed for the sake of convenience and smaller file sizes.
 With regards to sound quality, then, these formats aren't telling the full story of our favourite songs.

-This might be fine on the bus when you're listening to your iPod or smartphone, but serious music fans should want better.
+This might be fine on the bus when you're listening to your smartphone, but serious music fans should want better.
 This is where high-resolution audio – or HRA, the term coined by the Consumer Electronics Association – steps in.

 But what does high-resolution audio actually mean?
 Where can you get it?
 And what do you need to play it on?
 All your questions and more are answered here.